 Best practice is to make your bills as clear and accurate as possible.
 If you’re billing by the hour, provide clear, detailed notes on work performed.
-If you’re billing via fixed fee or contingency, ensure you’ve got solid reasoning as to why you think your fees are reasonable.
+If you’re billing via fixed fee or contingency, ensure you’ve got solid reasoning as to why your fees are reasonable.

 If you’re in the UK, you’ll need to be mindful of the SRA’s price transparency rules, which state that price information must be provided in a clear and easy-to-understand format.
 Other requirements include the need to provide a total cost, explain the basis of your charges, and clearly communicate what is and isn’t included in your services.

 In order to keep your law firm billing process on track, you’ve got to keep a close eye on outstanding balances, payments, and revenues.
 Here are a few billing reports you can use to monitor the financial status of your law firm and keep your billing process running smoothly:

 The Accounts Receivable Report helps firms determine amounts outstanding on all open and past due invoices on a per-user, per-client, and per-matter basis.
 The report details amounts due on approved outstanding invoices, partial payments made towards those amounts, and credit notes applied to invoices.